 The EPA’s Lead Renovation, Repair and Painting Rule (RRP Rule) requires that firms performing renovation, repair and painting projects that disturb lead-based paint in homes, childcare facilities or pre-schools built before 1978 be certified by the EPA (or an EPA-authorized state), use certified renovators who are trained by EPA-approved training providers, and follow lead-safe work practices.
 For more information or to find an EPA-certified firm visit the EPA’s website or the State of Connecticut Department of Public Health’s database.

 Landlords, when notified by your tenants regarding defective paint, proper precautions should be put into place to prevent lead poisoning from occurring.
 This includes hiring an EPA-certified RRP firm to stabilize the suspected lead base paint, providing information to the tenants regarding known lead hazards in the home, and correcting defective surfaces in a timely manner.
 Failure to act accordingly may result in a child becoming lead poisoned at your property.
-If you own a home in New London built before 1978, you may be eligible for funds to have the house tested and abated of lead hazards through the New London Lead Hazard Reduction Program (L-HARP).

 - Lead Poisoning Prevention Fact Sheet